auth0-sandbox/auth0-application-development/module02-instructions.md

     ```

 1. We need to set the scopes for each of the endpoints.
-Locate the /totals endpoint beginning with *app.get('/expenses/:userid/totals'...*:
+Locate the /totals endpoint beginning with the code in this block:

     ```js
     app.get('/expenses/:userid/totals', (req, res) => {